Climbing With Kids: Jim Herson Interview

 “I’m curious on why your kids are so enthusiastic about climbing whereas others appear less so — is it due to how you approached teaching them, luck, the fact that even at this early age they have some sort of deep seeded emotional issues to work though?”

 Peter nailed it.
 It’s luck.
 Seriously, you can’t make your kids like climbing.
-You can only make them not like climbing.
+After all, most kids prefer the great indoors in front on the TV rather than the great outdoors on the face of a boulder.
+Whilst we need to keep children safe watching TV, we certainly need to keep children safe when they are rock climbing!
+What I’ve found with the latter is you can only make them not like climbing.
 It has to be fun for them.
 Type II fun (ie. suffering) is an adult taste and an acquired one at that.
 Kids aren’t into suffering or being scared.
 However, their ability to step up to the plate and throw down huge days is astonishing.
 If you’re lucky and find climbs that are within their ability but pushes them, they’ll shock you.
 And themselves.
 There’s nothing like the bounce in their step after they punch though a tough day in the mountains.

 How have you balanced your own climbing with taking the kids on adventures?